-The vaccines approved for use in the UK have been developed by Pfizer/BioNTech and Oxford/AstraZeneca.
-They have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+The vaccines approved for use in the UK meet strict international standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

-So far, over a million people have been given a COVID-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
+So far, over ten million people have been given a COVID-19 vaccine in the UK alone and reports of serious side effects, such as allergic reactions, have been very rare.
 No long-term complications have been reported.

-Other vaccines are also being developed, but they will only be available on the NHS once they have been thoroughly tested to make sure they are safe and effective.
-The Government has in principle secured access to seven different vaccine candidates, across four different vaccine types, totalling over 367 million doses.
-This includes:
+Other vaccines are also being developed and they will only be available on the NHS once they have been thoroughly tested to make sure they are safe and effective.

 It would be wrong to compare vaccines based on a simple percentage of effectiveness.
-A vaccine with slightly lower headline efficacy than another may prove to be the one that offers more durable protection or a greater effect on transmission.
+A vaccine with slightly lower headline efficacy than another may prove to be the one that offers protection for a longer period or a greater effect on transmission of the virus.